 Link to New Zealand Met Service

 Power: New Zealand has a 230 - 240 voltage power supply, and power adapters will be needed for most international plugs.
-North American 110 volt items should not be used, unless you have an adapter.
+North American 110 volt items should not be used, unless you have the proper adapter.

 Electrical power points are usually three pins and for those visitors from 230volt countries, adapters to fit local sockets can easily be purchased.